actionml/docs.actionml.com/h_commands.md

 # Backup and Restore without Export

-Since not all Harness engines store input data so the "export" function cannot be implemented.
+Since not all Harness engines store input data the "export" function cannot be implemented.
 Instead Harness can [mirror](h_mirroring) all data received by an engine instance (if configured in the engine's config), which operates like a log of events.
 These files are written in a form that can be imported when needed.